3thannn/ETIAssignment1/README.md

 ---

 There are a total of 3 Microservices used in this application, along with the use of monolith frontend.
+Each Microservice is tied to its own database, which handles the data transfer for each of the respective object classes.
+Once the data has been query'ed out from the database, the data can then be communicated and transfered to and from the different microservices through GET and POST HTTP requests.
+From there, the logic and data handling can be done within each Microservice respectively as well, all tying back to the loosely coupled ideology that Microservices is known for.

 1. **Passenger**<br />
   Functions consists of: